mongodb/mongo-java-driver/docs/reference/content/driver-reactive/getting-started/quick-start-primer.md

 ## Subscribers

 The MongoDB Reactive Streams Driver API mirrors the Sync driver API and any methods that cause network IO return a `Publisher<T>`, where `T` is the type of response for the operation.
-The exception to that rule is for methods in the async driver that return a `Void` value in the callback.
-In [reactive streams](http://www.reactive-streams.org) this is forbidden, so in those circumstances we return a [`Success`]({{< apiref "mongodb-driver-reactivestreams" "com/mongodb/reactivestreams/client/Success.html" >}}) on the operation.

 {{% note %}}
 All [`Publishers`](http://www.reactive-streams.org/reactive-streams-1.0.1-javadoc/?org/reactivestreams/Publisher.html) returned